Protecting Children in Public Spaces

-Through the operation of Cybertip.ca the Canadian Centre intersects daily with the reality that individuals who want to harm children will continue to find new tactics to use to exploit them.
-By taking the proactive steps to create protective environments for children, the City of Winnipeg is leading the country by enhancing measures to prevent child sexual victimization in public facilities.
+Through the operation of Cybertip.ca, C3P witnesses on a daily basis the behaviour of individuals who want to harm and find new tactics to exploit children.
+By taking proactive steps to create protective environments for children, participating cities are leading the country by enhancing measures to prevent child sexual victimization in public facilities.

-Interested in working with the Canadian Centre to make your public facility safer for children?
+Interested in working with C3P to make your public facility safer for children?
 Contact us.